Starting up in business

 Comprehensive insurance for business motor vehicles and employer's liability insurance are a legal requirement.
 Other types of insurance such as public liability, consequential loss, business assets, Keyman and bad debts should be considered.

 Putting money into a pension scheme can be a way of saving for retirement because of the favourable tax rules.

 How we can help

-If you are struggling with credit control in these difficult times then we would be happy to discuss this further with you.
-If you are starting, or have recently started a business in the Dudley area please contact us at CK for more detailed advice.
+If you are starting, or have recently started a business in the Dudley area contact us at CK to find out more about our services.